Mudlet/Mudlet/README.md

     1. Enter `Server address` and `Port` of your game (found on the game's website, e.g. `mygame.com` and `2003`)
     1. Pick a `Profile name`
     1. Hit `Connect`

+## Compiling

+If you'd like to compile Mudlet yourself instead of [downloading](https://www.mudlet.org/download/), you can find instructions to do so [here](https://wiki.mudlet.org/w/Compiling_Mudlet).

 ## Vision